ClickHouse/clickhouse-docs/docs/en/manage/security/aws-privatelink.md

   ![VPC endpoint ID](@site/docs/en/manage/security/images/aws-privatelink-vpc-endpoint-id.png)

 - ClickHouse instance URLs:
-The ClickHouse instance URLs can be found in the Cloud UI.
+The ClickHouse instance URLs can be found in the Cloud console.
 Click on a service that you need the URL for and open **Connect**.
 The cluster hostname will be available:

   ![Cluster URL](@site/docs/en/_snippets/images/connection-details-https.png)